Commutative algebras of series: Future work

-In another direction, we would like to study more general product rule formats able to model the concatenation (Cauchy) product.
-This product is bilinear and associative, but not commutative over non-singleton alphabets.
+\shrink \subparagraph{Concatenation product and weighted context-free grammars.} We would like to model the concatenation (Cauchy) product via more general product rule formats.
+This product is bilinear and associative, but not commutative over alphabets of size $\card \Sigma \geq 2$.
 It is well-known that it can be uniquely defined by $\coefficient \e {(f * g)} = f_\e \cdot g_\e$ and the \emph{Brzozowski product rule}

-This suggests considering an extended term language allowing for a more general scalar multiplication.
+This suggests considering an extended term language allowing for an operation of extracting the constant term of a series, and a scalar multiplication.
 While~\cref{eq:P-additivity,eq:P-associativity} are still sufficient to ensure that the product is bilinear and associative, it is not clear anymore whether they are also necessary.

-Another challenge would be to show decidability of equivalence for the corresponding \emph{Cauchy-finite series} and \emph{Cauchy automata} since this is nothing else than equivalence of weighted context-free grammars, a major open problem in the area.
+Another challenge in this direction would be to show decidability of equivalence for the corresponding \emph{Cauchy-finite series} and \emph{Cauchy automata}, since this is nothing else than equivalence of weighted context-free grammars.
+The latter, originating in Knuth's multilanguage semantics for context-free grammars~(\cf~\cite{Knuth:1991}), is a long-standing open problem\- (\cf~\cite{Kuich:multiplicity:1994,ForejtJancarKieferWorrell:IC:2014}).
+Note that, in the case of weighted grammars over \emph{commuting} input symbols, equivalence is decidable with polynomial space complexity, and even in the counting hierarchy~\cite{BalajiClementeNosanShirmohammadiWorrell:LICS:2023}.

-More generally, one can consider the axioms satisfies by different kind of mathematical structures, such as \emph{Lie algebras} (which are nonassociative), \emph{power associative algebras}, the \emph{tropical semiring}, and so on.
-For the sake of generality, one could also consider \emph{scalar multiplication}, \emph{sum}, and \emph{product rules} each mutually dependent on the others.
+\shrink \subparagraph{Semirings.} One could consider a more general setting where the coefficients come from a class of semirings $\mathcal S$, rather than from the field of rational numbers $\Q$.
+A natural question is to understand for which semiring classes $\mathcal S$ one can characterise $P$-products endowing the set of series with \emph{the same} semiring structure $\mathcal S$.
+This amounts to understanding how algebraic properties transfer from the coefficient semiring to the product of series.